St John's Theological College, Auckland

-The College of St John the Evangelist or St John's Theological College is the residential theological college of the Anglican Church in Aotearoa, New Zealand and Polynesia.
+The College of St John the Evangelist or St John's Theological College (Māori Hoani Tapu) is the residential theological college of the Anglican Church in Aotearoa, New Zealand and Polynesia.

-The site at Meadowbank in Auckland is the base for theological education for the three Tikanga of the Province with ministry formation onsite as well as diploma level teaching in the regions across New Zealand and Polynesia.
-The College has partnerships with various other tertiary providers of degrees in theology.
+The site at Meadowbank in Auckland is the base for theological education for the three Tikanga of the province with ministry formation onsite as well as diploma level teaching in the regions across New Zealand and Polynesia.
+The college has partnerships with various other tertiary providers of degrees in theology.

-The College was established in 1843 by George Augustus Selwyn, Bishop of New Zealand, initially at Te Waimate mission.
+The college was established in 1843 by George Augustus Selwyn, Bishop of New Zealand, initially at Te Waimate mission.

 The College, through the St John's College Trust Board, is one of the best endowed theological colleges in the Anglican Communion, with assets in 2014 of NZ$293m.
 It was subject to a critical review of its financial sustainability in 2014.

 Theological activities

 It taught the Licentiate in Theology (LTh) for the Joint Board of Theological Studies from 1968.
 Later it offered Melbourne College of Divinity degrees, primarily the BD.
 From 1993 it offered the University of Auckland BTheol.

 Undergraduate ordinands study a NZ Diploma in Christian Studies and then undertake the remaining years of their theology degree at Laidlaw College, Carey Baptist College or the University of Otago.
 Other lay and ordained persons around NZ study the NZ Diploma in Christian Studies regionally (through weekend intensives) and by FlexiLearn (a distance learning programme with live online classes).

 It previously had an on-site ecumenical partnership with Trinity Methodist Theological College, the theological college of the Methodist Church of New Zealand, but now has only Anglican students.

 The John Kinder Theological Library Te Puna Atuatanga is the library and archives for the college as well as for the Anglican Church in Aotearoa New Zealand and Polynesia.
 Although based on the St John's College site, it also has responsibilities to the whole Church and all its theological educational enterprises.
 It is named after John Kinder, a former principal of the college.